Mia-WMY/Mia-WMY.github.io/_pages/about.md

 # 📖 Educations
-- *2022.09 - 2025.06 (now)*, School of Integrated Circuit Science and Engineering, BeiHang University (BUAA).
+- *2022.09 - 2025.06*, School of Integrated Circuit Science and Engineering, BeiHang University (BUAA).
 - *2018.09 - 2022.06*, School of Computer and Cyberspace Security, Communication University of China (CUC).

 <!-- # Academic Services